bcgov/platform-developer-docs/src/docs/automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md

 # CI/CD pipeline templates for Private Cloud teams

-As you develop your application for deployment to the BC Government's Private Cloud OpenShift platform, you should create a pipeline that automatically builds and tests your code so that your software delivery is efficient and secure.
+As you develop your application for deployment to the BC Gov Private Cloud PaaS OpenShift platform, you should create a pipeline that automatically builds and tests your code so that your software delivery is efficient and secure.
 Use our pipeline templates to help you get started.

 ## On this page
 - [Pipeline templates](#pipeline-templates)